altocodenl/tagaway/readme.md

       - server: exclude WA from hour in parse date
    --------------
    - small tasks
+      - server: script to reconvert mp4 videos using the new ffmpeg options
       - mobile: add login flow with Google and Facebook
       - server: add cache for query that works on the last query, delete it on any user operation (tag|rotate|upload|delete|mp4conv|share accept/remove), SETEX 60s for changes on shared tags
       - server/client: rethink need for refreshQuery entry, if we are constantly updating the query.